 The Queen Victoria monument in Dalton Square was built in 1906.
 In 1909 the Dalton monument was erected.
 In 1909 a new Town Hall was built in Lancaster and in 1925 St Peter's Church was made a Roman Catholic cathedral.

 In 1923 Lancaster gained its first museum and in 1937 Lancaster was made a city.
 Then in 1939 a new bus station was built in Lancaster and a swimming baths opened in Kingsway in 1939.
 Furthermore the Ryelands council housing estate was built in the 1930s.

 Furniture production in Lancaster ended in 1962.
 During the 20th century the prosperity of Lancaster still largely depended on the manufacture of linoleum.
 There was also an engineering industry in Lancaster.

 In 1994 there were celebrations to commemorate the 1,000th anniversary of the foundation of the priory in Lancaster.
-Meanwhile the shopping centre in Lancaster was improved when St Nicholas Arcades were redeveloped in 1989-90.
+Meanwhile the shopping center in Lancaster was improved when St Nicholas Arcades were redeveloped in 1989-90.
 Marketgate Shopping Centre was built in 1995 and a fountain was erected by the Town Hall in 1997.

 The University of Cumbria was founded in Lancaster in 2007.
 Today Lancaster is a prosperous town.
 The population of Lancaster is 50,000.